-- (f) Notwithstanding ON.23(a) through (c) the person is not required to calculate emissions from the combustion of process gas that is transferred from a facility where the amount of process gas that is transferred is included in (c)(14), (d)(8) or (i)14 of ON.152 in a report required to be submitted by the other facility under the Regulation. - (g) Where a quantity of natural gas is distributed by a natural gas distributor to a person's facility and the following criteria apply: - (1) The natural gas is recorded by the natural gas billing meter used for billing the person at the facility; and - (2) Some or all of the natural gas that is recorded by the natural gas billing meter for the facility is used by another facility.
+(f) Notwithstanding ON.23(a) through (c) the person is not required to calculate emissions from the combustion of process gas that is transferred from a facility where the amount of process gas that is transferred is included in paragraphs (d)(14), (e)(8) or (j)14 of ON.152 in a report required to be submitted by the other facility under the Regulation.

+- (g) Where a quantity of natural gas is delivered by a natural gas distributor to a person's facility and the following criteria apply: - (1) The natural gas is recorded by the natural gas meter for the facility; and - (2) Some or all of the natural gas that is recorded by the natural gas meter for the facility is used by another facility.